All Episodes

 You conquer things.

-So now all of a sudden we have a moral compass that, oh, you know what, we're only gonna we're only gonna strategically hit these 17 targets in Afghanistan, and then we're gonna roll in troops on the ground and hope they love us, even though we killed grandma over here and Poppy over here, right?
+We're only going to strategically hit these 17 targets in Afghanistan, and then we're going to roll in troops on the ground and hope they love us, even though we killed grandma over here and Poppy over here, right?

-Well, I think that the original strategy around Afghanistan, and I could be way off base on this, but I think the original strategy was we're gonna go in and we're going to nation build, and we are going to not take any of the resources because what we want to do is build uh uh a very reliable and loyal um ally in the Middle East in case that we have further conflict with like Iran, for example, right?
+Well, I think that the original strategy around Afghanistan, and I could be way off base on this, but I think the original strategy was we're going to go in and we're going to nation build, and we are going to not take any of the resources because what we want to do is build a very reliable and loyal ally in the Middle East in case that we have further conflict with like Iran, for example, right?

-We thought by you know, maybe going in there, setting up a new government for them, setting up democracy for them, being as peaceful as possible toward the civilian population, not stealing their oil, not stealing the raw earth minerals.
+We thought by maybe going in there, setting up a new government for them, setting up democracy for them, being as peaceful as possible toward the civilian population, not stealing their oil, not stealing their raw earth minerals.

-Maybe you know, we're we're actually rather than just being generous, we're actually investing in a long-term relationship.
+Maybe, you know, we're actually, rather than just being generous, we're actually investing in a long-term relationship.

-And I think what happened was we deterred determined that that relationship, no matter how much we put into it, was never going to pan out for us because the population there just doesn't have the uh the will or consensus to be a formidable ally moving forward.
+And I think what happened was we determined that that relationship, no matter how much we put into it, was never going to pan out for us because the population there just doesn't have the will or consensus to be a formidable ally moving forward.

-Not and then it's not to say what your your your claims about China and and and those manipulative sort of tactics uh don't come into play.
+And then that's not to say what your claims about China and those manipulative sort of tactics don't come into play.

-I think that you're you're right about that too.
+I think that you're right about that too.

-Yeah, no, I mean I I think that's exactly what happened.
+Yeah, no, I mean, I think that's exactly what happened.

-And and I think, you know, uh, you know, and I I try to debate, you know, people with as much common sense and logic as I can.
+And I think, you know, and I try to debate, you know, people with as much common sense and logic as I can.

-Sure, you know, Chase, but when someone try it the the facts are facts.
+You know, Chase, but when someone tries, the facts are facts.

 Anyone who tries to claim that Afghanistan is Trump's fault was dumb enough to vote for Joe Biden, period.

-If you ultimately it was kind of it was Bush's fault, wasn't it?
+Ultimately, it was kind of, it was Bush's fault, wasn't it?

 And the answer is unequivocally, absolutely not.